What you should book in advance in Florence

 They are offered, but you can usually get away with booking a few days in advance or trying your luck on the day.

-If you’re short on time (or are only in Florence for a couple of days), I suggest booking in advance to be on the safe side.
+If you’re short on time (or are only in Florence for a couple of days), I suggest booking in advance to be on the safe side, especially for the Bargello museum.

 No matter what season you visit Florence, here are 4 things never to leave at home: